Teichlab/bracer/README.md

 ## Docker image

+## Docker image

 BraCeR is also available as a standalone Docker image on [DockerHub](https://hub.docker.com/r/teichlab/bracer/), with all of its dependencies installed and configured appropriately.
-Running BraCeR from the image is very similar to running it from a normal installation, as you still need to pass it all the arguments, including run mode, and the syntax is identical.
+Running BraCeR from the image is very similar to running it from a normal installation.
+You can pass all the appropriate arguments to the Docker command with the usual syntax as described above.
+One differece is that you don't need to worry about specifying a configuration file.
+This is included in the container.

-To run the BraCeR Docker image, create a directory, ensure that all of your input data is within said directory, navigate to that directory and then call the Docker image with `docker run -it --rm -v $PWD:/scratch -w /scratch teichlab/bracer`, followed by any syntax you would have used to call BraCeR normally but without worrying about the configuration aspect.
+To run the BraCeR Docker image, run the following command from within a directory that contains your input data:

+	docker run -it --rm -v $PWD:/scratch -w /scratch teichlab/bracer

+followed by any arguments that you want to pass to BraCeR.

 The `-it` flag ensures that you see all the information BraCeR prints to the screen during its run, while `--rm` deletes the individual container created based on the image for the purpose of the run once the analysis is complete, not littering your computer's drive. `-v` creates a volume, allowing the created container to see the contents of your current working directory, and the `-w` flag sets the container's working directory to the newly created volume.

 For example, if you wanted to run the test analysis, you should clone this GitHub repository, navigate to its main directory so you can see the `test_data` folder, and call the following (you need to specify the `-o test_data` so that the results get written to the volume you created, ensuring you can see them after the analysis is finished):

 	docker run -it --rm -v $PWD:/scratch -w /scratch teichlab/bracer test -o test_data